Electronic Manufacturer In-House TAB Bonding, At Your Service

 Posted On February 22 2018

-Levison Enterprises' in-house TAB (Tape Automated Bonding) solutions keep your circuits and your costs small.
+Electronic manufacturer Levison Enterprises offers in-house TAB (Tape Automated Bonding) solutions as part of our electronic manufacturing services to keep your circuits and your costs small.
 Almost as soon as the first personal computers arrived, there was a push for them to be smaller.
 In 70 years we've seen computers the size of a room scale down to something you absent-mindedly wear on your wrist.

 As recently as the mid-1980s, a cellular phone required so much equipment that it came in its own bag, complete with a transceiver, battery, handset and hang-up cup.
 Now some of us take calls through our watches.